Defense Budgets

 Here’s the result.
 This does not count off-the-books expenditures, classified allocations, special budgeting for wars.
 This just takes into consideration the “official operating budget” of the Pentagon.
 It still adds up to a mind-boggling amount of money.
 Since being promised a “peace dividend” savings in our spending on war, the Department of Defense has blown an additional (are you ready for this?) . . .

-For the zero-challenged, that’s over FOUR-POINT-FIVE TRILLION DOLLARS!
-Placed end-to-end, four-point-five-eight trillion dollars would stretch to the sun and back three times.
-Stacked, four-point-five-eight trillion dollars would be 293,000 miles high, 50,000 miles beyond the moon!
+For the zero-challenged, that’s over EIGHT-POINT-FIVE TRILLION DOLLARS!
+Placed end-to-end, eight-point-five trillion dollars would stretch to the sun and back six times.
+Stacked, eight-point-five trillion dollars would be 570,000 miles high, 230,000 miles beyond the moon!

-The U.S. in pursuit of its fantasies of total world domination now pours more into its military than the next ten top spending countries combined!
+The insulting truth is, the U.S. in pursuit of its fantasies of total world domination now pours more into its military than the next ten top spending countries combined!

 And keep in mind, this is only the official defense budget.
-While the publicly announced budget for 2022 is $740 billion, many military economics experts put the real figure at well over a trillion dollars.
+While the publicly announced budget for 2025 is $895.2 billion, military economics experts put the real figure at well over a trillion dollars.
+For next year, the House just announced spending of $100 billion more, and the Senate wants to add $150 billion!

 While everyday American citizens are working harder for less, paying their fair share of hard-earned money in taxes, the out-of-control military establishment and foreign policy machinery treats them like an ATM machine for their misadventures and grotesque waste.